Gazebos, Awnings, Sunrooms and Studios Buyers Guide 2024

-Our pre-sized patio coverings and enclosure kits enable you to enjoy your outdoor living space all year long.
-Whether you're looking for a gazebo to add to your garden or an awning to convert your uncovered patio into a functional hangout space no matter the weather - we've got you covered!
+Our pre-sized patio coverings, gazebos, studios and enclosure kits enable you to extend your living space all year long.
+Whether you're looking for a yoga studio or meditation retreat or an awning to convert your uncovered patio into a functional hangout space no matter the weather, we've got you covered!
 Awnings and patio covers also can add significantly to useable outdoor space and increase your real estate property value.
 Visit our installers page for assembly help in your area.

-Please note, we don't do custom awnings or covers, and only ship pre-sized flat-packed Do-It-Yourself kits at the range of sizes we have available on our site.
+Please note, we only ship pre-sized flat-packed Do-It-Yourself kits at the range of sizes we have available on our site.
 The sizes are optimized for wind and snow loads.
-We don't get involved in the installation, but can refer you to installers who have contacted us here.
+We don't get involved directly in the installation, but can refer you to installers who have contacted us here.

 DID YOU KNOW?